JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 > MIT | Astro-obfuscate is a set of components that prevent spam bots from finding email addresses, phone numbers, or other text that you wish to hide.

+> > There are [some python projects](https://github.com/davidteather/python-obfuscator) to do obfuscation as well

 ### Interesting Financial Data WebSites

 * https://tecalculo.com/en/compound-interest-calculator